Wrestler adds to abuse allegations against university doctor

 Fitzgerald said he also could not answer questions about the scope of the police investigation, including whether investigators reviewed Anderson’s resignation as head of the health service in 1980 or his retirement in 2003.

 The university police department referred the AP to the university’s Division of Public Safety and Security for questions about the investigation.
-A spokeswoman for the division did not immediately return an email with specific questions about the investigation.
+A spokeswoman for the division did not reply to an email with specific questions about the investigation Thursday.

 Washtenaw County prosecutors first received the police department’s report in late April or early May of 2019, said Steven Hiller, assistant chief prosecuting attorney.